|

 calculate market segments in % and in value, we know that

-through non-DFW outlets went to Do-it-yourselfers.
 Thus here are the results of the calculation of the market segments in %

 and in value.